-NEW DELHI – India’s largest domestic airline IndiGo on Friday evening said that it will reduce capacity on domestic routes on 22 March, following Prime Minister Narendra Modi’s appeal to citizens to stay at home on Sunday in an attempt to contain the spread of Covid-19 pandemic.
+NEW DELHI – India’s largest domestic airline IndiGo on Friday evening said that it will reduce capacity on domestic routes in 2023, following Prime Minister Narendra Modi’s appeal to citizens to stay at home on Sunday in an attempt to contain the spread of the Covid-19 pandemic.

 IndiGo has reduced its domestic schedule to match market demand over the next few weeks, the airline said in a statement on Friday evening.